AllenLiu7/web_starter_kit/README.md

 - **React Hook Form + Zod** for form validation
 - **Testing Infrastructure** with Vitest and Playwright
 - **Code Quality Tools** with ESLint rules optimized for AI-generated code
+- **AI-Friendly Utilities** with standardized error handling, validation, and type guards
 - **Structured Logging** with pino for debugging AI-generated code
 - **SEO Optimization** with next-seo and metadata helpers
 - **Toast Notifications** with Sonner